 Hi, I’m Tyler.

-I’m a Neuroscience PhD student at Stanford and a General Partner at Asimov Ventures, an early-stage venture capital fund focused on Frontier Technology.
+I’m a Neuroscience PhD candidate at Stanford, where I’m co-advised by Karl Deisseroth and Shaul Druckmann.
+I also work as a General Partner at Asimov Ventures, an early-stage venture capital fund focused on Frontier Technology.

 I was born in Palo Alto and grew up just outside of Seattle on beautiful Mercer Island.
 At a young age, captivated by shimmering vignettes of positronic brains and matter fabricators, I fell in love with science-fiction.
 Following the footsteps of Isaac Asimov’s protagonist Hari Seldon, I deemed myself a psychohistorian: a student of a fictional science combining psychology, history, economics, and mathematics to predict the course of future events.